Faceplugin-ltd/ID-Document-Liveness-Detection/README.md

 ## Overview

-This is world's 1st `completely free` and `open source`  **ID Document Liveness Detection SDK**.
+This is world's 1st `completely free` and `open source`  **ID Document Liveness Detection SDK** from [Faceplugin](https://faceplugin.com/).
 This SDK is a robust and scalable solution designed to ensure the authenticity of ID documents including ID card, Driver License and Passport.
 By leveraging cutting-edge AI and machine learning algorithms, this SDK can accurately detect live documents, preventing fraud and spoofing attacks.

 This SDK is perfect for industries such as:
 - Fintech and Banking